udhayanagaraj/chess-game/README.md

 # chess-game
-simple chess game made in python using pygame framework
+A simple chess game

-#To run
-run game.py
+# made with
+python
+pygame

+# Instructions
++ Use pip install -r requirements.txt to install the requirements
++ Use python game.py to run the game.